 Once you have sealed your food in bags, placed them in the water bath, and set the temperature according to what you’re cooking, you can go about your business.
 This is why it's most convenient to use specialized sous vide equipment to monitor and maintain the water temperature.

 While some foods are more time-sensitive than others, in many cases you can leave your meat, poultry, or vegetables simmering away until you’re ready for the next step.
-With sous vide, you aren’t bound by a timer.
+Sous vide cooking times are relatively flexible; with this method, you aren’t bound by a timer.

 Reason #3: Perfectly Predictable Results